NixOS/rfcs/rfcs/0088-nixpkgs-breaking-change-policy.md

 **does not** aim to make any opinion on changes that can break user machines or configurations.
 (While this is an interesting topic it is harder to put concrete rules on due to the difficulty of identifying these breakages.
-In order to be covered by this policy please but tests on your packages.)
+In order to be covered by this policy please put tests on your packages.)

 # Motivation